Mexico calls Trump wall plan 'outrageous' after visit

-MOSCOW The U.S. Department of the Treasury said on Thursday it had expanded its sanctions against Russia in relation to the Ukraine crisis.

-MEXICO CITY Donald Trump's pledge to make Mexico pay for a border wall is "outrageous," its government said on Thursday, one day after the Republican presidential nominee visited Mexico City for talks with President Enrique Pena Nieto.
+MEXICO CITY (Reuters) - Donald Trump's pledge to make Mexico pay for a border wall is "outrageous," its government said on Thursday, one day after the Republican presidential candidate visited Mexico City for talks with President Enrique Pena Nieto.

 "The proposal to build the wall, and to believe that Mexico could and would pay for it, is outrageous," presidential spokesman Eduardo Sanchez told local radio, after Trump's rapid, impromptu visit to Mexico on Wednesday.